dgarcia360/workshop-developing-applications-with-NEM/README.md

     $> npm install nem-library rxjs --save

-[!] nem2-sdk is built with TypeScript language.
+:warning: nem2-sdk is built with TypeScript language.

 It is recommended to use TypeScript instead of JavaScript when building applications for NEM blockchain.